 - They also birth live younglings and don’t lay eggs.

 - They can lift most of their body off the ground while attacking.

 - They are named after Patrick Russell, a Scottish herpetologist who first described many of India’s snakes.

-Some fun facts about the Common Death Adder:
+Some fun facts about this venomous snake: